 When you see solar panels on a roof, have you ever wondered — how does solar work?
 Let’s review the key components of a solar energy system and how it all they all work together.

-A PV array is what you normally see on a roof.
-It’s a collection of solar panels, which are comprised of solar cells (usually made of silicon) that sit in the sun to harvest energy.
+An array is a collection of solar panels comprised of “cells” which harvest the sun’s energy.
 When a photon from the sun hits a cell, it knocks loose an electron from the silicon atoms that make up the cell.
-There are wires connected to the solar cell that collect these roaming electrons.
-The wires are connected to other cells and all of the cells together make a solar panel.
-One panel is connected to the next in a combination of series and parallel connections known as a “string.”
-All of these connections of cells, panels, and strings are considered a solar PV array.
+The electrons are collected by the wires connected to the solar cell and wha-la, power!
+These wires are connected to other cells to make up a solar panel.
+One panel is connected to the next in a series of parallel connections known as a “string.”
+Your array is made up of one or more of these strings.

 Your array wiring comes down from the roof in a fashion that matches your inverter type.
 Hybrid inverters are usually located on a wall near your main service panel and convert the DC electricity of the solar array to AC electricity so it can be used in your house (and optimizers are installed behind each solar panel for shade and communication).
 Alternatively, micro-inverters are installed behind each solar panel and the DC-AC inversion occurs on the roof, sending AC electricity to your main service panel.
 Both systems have their advantages and disadvantages depending on the site.

 Main service panel